 It is warmer than the Nemo Sonic because it has more down and more loft, but the down isn't as quality as the 800 fill down of the Sonic, thus the Ascent is 12oz heavier.
 We found that wearing a down jacket inside the bag helps to fill up the dead space left by the roomy cut when pushing into lower temperatures.
 Boots and layers shoved into the wide foot box also help insulate our feet when they felt cold from the extra space.

 The highly weather resistant Pertex shell fabric also keeps the weight lower than the Ascent's closest competitors.
 The Ascent 900 is a full 13 oz lighter than the Kelty Cosmic Down.
 Top Pick For Comfort, the Nemo Sonic, has a wider cut and is 12oz lighter, but our testers agreed it wasn't as warm as the Ascent.

 This generously cut bag takes a middle of the road comfort metric.
-It is roomy in the foot box and in the hood, but not as wide in the middle as the Thermarest Questar 0, the super spacious Big Agnes Storm King, or our Top Pick for Comfort, the Nemo Sonic.
+It is roomy in the foot box and in the hood, but not as wide in the middle as the Thermarest Questar 0 or our Top Pick for Comfort, the Nemo Sonic.
 Its slight taper does help the bag feel roomier than the Western Mountaineering Versalite.